Skip to main content

 Hormonal Recalibration for Women

 Women’s metabolic health is intricately tied to the cyclical nature of their hormones, particularly during the transitions of perimenopause and menopause.
-The decline in estrogen and progesterone, along with a significant drop in testosterone, can precipitate rapid changes in and a sharp decline in insulin sensitivity.
+The decline in estrogen and progesterone, along with a significant drop in testosterone, can precipitate rapid changes in body composition and a sharp decline in insulin sensitivity.

 Protocols for women are carefully tailored to their menopausal status: